How to make fruit leather from crabapples

 If I had a lot of other apples to make apple sauce from I’d put Dolgos into the mix with the other apples.
 The Dolgos add a pink blush to the apple sauce when added with other apples.
 The apple sauce made with just the Dolgos was deep red – almost burgundy in colour.

 Crabapples have a higher percentage of apple pectin than other varieties of apples.
-Pectin is the soluble fiber in apples that makes jellies and jam firm, and gives apple sauce its texture.
-When you try to make fruit leather from other fruits that are low in pectin, like peaches, or strawberries, adding 50% apples sauce will give the fruit leather a better, more chewy texture than using the low pectin fruit alone.
-Pectin also helps the fruit leather hold together in a sheet, and gives it the elasticity to allow you to roll it up, without cracking.
+Pectin is the soluble fiber in apples that makes jellies and jam firm and gives apple sauce its texture.
+When you try to make fruit leather from other fruits that are low in pectin, like peaches, or strawberries, adding 50% apple sauce will give the fruit leather a better, more chewy texture than using the low pectin fruit alone.
+Pectin also helps the fruit leather hold together in a sheet and gives it the elasticity to allow you to roll it up, without cracking.

 Remove the stem and wash the crabapples

 For ease of putting the crabapples through the food mill, remove the stem from the apples.
 I didn’t and had to take the mill apart after every quart, to clean the trap of apple stems.
 Lower your frustration level by popping off the apple stems when you wash the apples.
 (Note to self for next year.)